Documentation

 score = "HardSoftScore"

-As you generate facts, entities, variables, and constraints, the CLI also keeps these structural arrays in sync:
+As you generate facts, entities, variables, constraints, scalar groups, and conflict repairs, the CLI also keeps these structural arrays in sync:

 • [[facts]]